chaelim/BrokenGuardPage/Readme.md

 * This program shows that random memory read on other thread stack's guard pages can cause access violation later.
 Although, this kind of crash should be very rare and probably almost never happen if your program is well-written.

 ## Demo 4 ##
 This is last demo showing the most interesting scenario.
-A malicious process just doing **READ** access on other process thread's stack guard page causes access violation crash of the victim process.
-The important thing is the access violation does not happen immediately after stack guard page broken.
+A malicious process just doing **READ** access on the other process thread's stack guard page causes access violation crash of the victim process.
+The important thing is the access violation does not happen immediately after stack guard page is broken.
 It'll happen later when the thread start using more stack memory, so the crash will be mostly clueless and crash dump doesn't tell much about the story.

 * Malicious process needs following privileges to target victim process
     * `PROCESS_QUERY_INFORMATION | PROCESS_VM_READ | PROCESS_CREATE_THREAD`
 * Executing `IsBadCodePtr` from the threads in the victim process.
-    * There may be another good reason that Microsoft trying to discontinue the `IsBadCodePtr` API (https://msdn.microsoft.com/en-us/library/windows/desktop/aa366712(v=vs.85).aspx)
+    * This may be another good reason that Microsoft is trying to discontinue the `IsBadCodePtr` API (https://msdn.microsoft.com/en-us/library/windows/desktop/aa366712(v=vs.85).aspx)
 * Let's crash Chrome browser:
     1. Compile command line is slightly different for this demo
         * Use `cl.exe /Ox /EHsc demo4.cpp Shlwapi.lib`